PARTICIPATE

 National Work Zone Awareness Week (NWZAW) has been successful in spreading awareness for work zone safety across the country because of participation from organizations and individuals just like you.
 Hundreds of companies and individuals reach out to ATSSA on social media each year using #NWZAW.

-NWZAW 2025 will be held April 21-25, hosted by North Carolina Department of Transportation.
+NWZAW 2025 was held April 21-25, hosted by North Carolina Department of Transportation.
 NWZAW highlights the deadly dangers of inattention at highway work areas.
 The 2025 weeklong commemoration included:

 Learn more on how you can participate and make your voice count on the importance of work zone safety. |